Placement Responsibilities

 3. Authenticate with signature and/or signature stamp.

-12. Document in the CWS/CMS Contact Notebook the date the FYBOR was discussed with the child/NMD, as well as the date the HEP binder and the required forms and documents were given to, and reviewed with, the RP/caregiver.
+12. Document in the CWS/CMS Contact Notebook the date the FYBOR was discussed with the child/NMD, as well as the date the HEP binder (or folder) and the required forms and documents were given to, and reviewed with, the RP/caregiver.

 SCSW Responsibilities